CharonWangg/charonwangg-academic/content/authors/admin/_index.md

     url: https://be.seas.upenn.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include causal discovery, causal machine learning and machine learning application in biomedical informatics
+bio: My research interests include Causal Discovery, Causal Machine Learning and Machine Learning Application in Biomedical Informatics

 # Interests to show in About widget
 interests: